Benjamin Whitrow: Life and career

 A lifelong fan of the writings of the English author Denton Welch, he was instrumental in bringing the third, revised version of Welch's journals to print in 1984, having made the acquaintance of one of Welch's friends who had possessed the manuscript of the original editor's edition.
+Whitrow appeared in the hard-hitting police drama,The Sweeney, in which he played Det.
+Chief Supt.
+Braithwaite.

+He played Russell Bryant in the original radio version of After Henry by Simon Brett, which ran for four series between 1985 and 1989.

+He starred in the ITV sitcom Ffizz alongside Richard Griffiths, about the joint-owners of a wine-business, which ran for two series between September 1987 and 29 August 1989.

 In 1989, Whitrow appeared in episode four of the BBC Two sketch show A Bit of Fry and Laurie (series one), playing an irate member of the audience who claimed that Stephen Fry and Hugh Laurie had stolen several of their sketches from him.

 Between 1990 and 1992, Whitrow appeared in the sitcom The New Statesman as Paddy O'Rourke, a Labour shadow minister who feigned an Irish accent when in public to attract the working-class vote.

 Whitrow was nominated for the BAFTA TV Award for Best Actor for his portrayal of Mr Bennet in the 1995 adaptation of Pride and Prejudice.

 In the 2000 animated movie Chicken Run Whitrow voiced the character of Fowler, an old rooster who claims to have fought in World War II.

+In 2009 Whitrow starred in the comedy-drama Bomber, about an 83-year-old man returning to Germany with his wife and son for a long-planned journey of atonement, which won the Best Feature award at five different independent film festivals.

+His final film role was in 2017, as Sir Samuel Hoare in Darkest Hour, directed by Joe Wright, which was nominated for an Oscar for Best Picture at the 90th Academy Awards, and for Best Film at the 71st British Academy Film Awards.

 Whitrow's last work was two plays for BBC Radio 4, in which he played the late Poet Laureate Sir John Betjeman.
 Mr Betjeman's Class was his last completed work; he died during the recording of Mr Betjeman Regrets, with the voice work being completed by Robert Bathurst.
 Both plays were broadcast on BBC Radio 4 over Christmas 2017.

 Personal life

-Whitrow was married to Catherine Cook, with whom he had two children: Hannah Mary Whitrow (b.
-1973) and Thomas George Whitrow (b.
-1976).
-He also had a son, Angus Imrie (b.
-1994) with actress Celia Imrie.
+Whitrow was married to Catherine Cook, with whom he had two children.
+He also had a son, Angus Imrie, with actress Celia Imrie.

-Whitrow died from a brain hemorrhage in Wimbledon, London on 28 September 2017, aged 80.
+Whitrow died from a brain haemorrhage in Wimbledon, London on 28 September 2017, aged 80.